platformsh/platformsh-docs/src/configuration/app/cron.md

 # Cron jobs

 Cron jobs allow you to run scheduled tasks at specified times or intervals.
 The `crons` section of `.platform.app.yaml` describes these tasks and the schedule when they are triggered.
 Each item in the list is a unique name identifying a separate cron job.
+Crons are started right after build phase.

 It has a few subkeys listed below: